Routes

 Two things led to the end of Cheltenham Coach Station.
 First, the expansion of the motorway network during the 1960's and ‘70s made coach services faster and more direct.
 It made Cheltenham services, which mainly followed traditional A-roads and only ran once a day uncompetitive.

 Cheltenham Coach Station closed in 1984 and was demolished in the late-1990's.
-The plot where it once stood on St. Margaret’s Road, is now a temporary car park awaiting redevelopment.
+The plot where it once stood on St. Margaret’s Road, is now awaiting redevelopment.

 ASSOCIATED MOTORWAYS timetables from summer 1968